minprog/prog-project/info/10 Syllabus.md

 ## Assessment

-Your proposal and weekly presentations will be evaluated on the bases of, at least, clarity and thoroughness.
+Your proposal and process book will be evaluated on the bases of, at least, clarity and thoroughness.
 Your implementation will be evaluated along four axes primarily:

 **Scope**
 : To what extent does your code implement the features as agreed upon?